JamesRMullaney/44-517-2PM-Group6-kafka-java-app/README.md

 ## Start Consumer

-Open PowerShell as Administrator in the root project folder, start the original consumer app using topic test and group1 with:
+Open PowerShell as Administrator in the root project folder, start the original consumer app using your topic and group ID with:

 ```PowerShell
 ```